Meteorologists study the atmosphere to understand and predict weather and climate.

 Meteorologists with experience usually earn

-Pay for meteorologists varies depending on experience, and where they work.
+Pay for meteorologists varies depending on skills, experience, and where they work.

 Pay at MetService